LinkedInLearning/guided-lab-data-analysis-and-feature-engineering-with-python-3998076/README.md

-# COURSENAME
+# Guided Lab: Data Analysis and Feature Engineering with Python
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Guided Lab: Data Analysis and Feature Engineering with Python`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]